-The Company's principal products are gold, copper and silver, with gold production forming the majority of the Company's revenues.
-There is a global market into which the Company can sell its gold and other minerals and, the Company is a party to the Trafigura Offtake Agreement pursuant to which Trafigura purchases the gold/copper concentrate that the Company produces.
+The Company's principal products are gold concentrate and doré, copper, and silver, all of which generally require refining or smelting to become marketable metal.
+Gold production forms the majority of the Company's revenues.
+There is a global market into which the Company can sell its gold and other minerals and, the Company is a party to the 2019 Trafigura Offtake agreement pursuant to which Trafigura purchases the gold/copper concentrate that the Company produces.
 The primary demand for gold is jewellery fabrication, followed by investment and the technology industry and dentistry sectors.
 Demand for and the price of gold is volatile and affected by numerous factors beyond the Company's control.
 See "Risk Factors".
 The price of gold is generally quoted in US dollars.